In this post, you’ll learn a methodical approach to finding the best, most profitable products to sell online.

-Dealing with vendors in the US is much easier because everything is familiar to you.
+Dealing with vendors in the US (or in your home country) is much easier because everything is familiar to you.
 It is much easier to contact your vendors because they are in a similar time zone and they speak the same language.

 Do you want the absolute lowest cost for your products?

 Why?
 It’s because they offer the best prices.
 However, it can be a major hassle to import items into your home country.
 If you do manage to get the process down however, the profit margins are unbeatable.

 As a result, you have to make sure that the vendors you choose are absolutely reliable.
 If you choose to drop ship, handling returns can be a major hassle.

 How Do I Find My Vendors?

-Now that you are aware of your product sourcing options, the best way to find vendors is to attend wholesale tradeshows.
-For example, if you are interested in importing products from China, you can check out the China Import And Export Fair Website.
+The best way to find vendors is to attend wholesale tradeshows.
+For example, if you are interested in importing products from China to start selling online, you can check out the China Import And Export Fair Website.

-Going to tradeshows is ideal because
+Going to tradeshows is ideal because…

 - All of the vendors are aggregated in one location.
 You can set up appointments to meet multiple vendors in a single day